Carina-P/ms3-best-books/test/TESTS.md

     - The new category is added to list of category groups in "Category groups"-page
     - In homepage the new category is shown if "Best books in category" is choosen in navigation bar.
+    - Check in database that Horor is present in collection category_groups

 - Testing use case **US_0017**, As a "administration" user I want to edit and remove categories: